Padres slugger Machado draws first pitch clock violation

 Tick, tock, Manny Machado.
 Better watch that pitch clock.

-Baseball’s new timing device made its big league debut on Friday during a limited schedule of spring training openers and wouldn’t you know it, it was Machado, the San Diego Padres’ All-Star slugger, not a pitcher, who was called for the first violation.
+Baseball’s new timing device made its big league debut Friday during a limited schedule of spring training openers and wouldn’t you know it, it was Machado, the San Diego Padres’ All-Star slugger, not a pitcher, who was called for the first violation.

 Machado found out the hard way that the pitch clock works both ways.
-He wasn’t fully in the batter’s box and alert to the Seattle Mariners lefty Robbie Ray as the 15-second clock wound under 8 seconds in the bottom of the first inning.
+He wasn’t fully in the batter’s box and facing Seattle Mariners left-hander Robbie Ray as the 15-second clock wound under 8 seconds in the bottom of the first inning.
 Umpire Ryan Blakney called time and signaled strike one against Machado, who finished second in last season’s NL MVP race.

 Machado was hardly fazed.
 He singled on a 2-1 pitch and then collected another single his second time up.